Jimmy888888/My_Solitaire_rewrite/README.md

 I done this college independent study when I’m freshman.
 It’s a Qt c++ program for solitaire poker game.</br>
 I rewirte it on 2022 May.
 I try to make my code has more readability.
 Make functions high Cohesion, low Coupling. </br>
+I'm still learning.
 Hoping I can make my code easy to understand, and easy to debug.

 ## Development tool